 The senior and military (activated guard or reserve) tax deferral program is offered by the State of Colorado.
 It allows you to postpone your tax payments until you sell your property, or your estate is settled after your death.
+The Property Tax Deferral process records a lien against your property.
 Interest is applied to the amount you defer.
 You can defer either the whole amount of your taxes or half of your taxes.
-The Larimer County Treasurer's Office collects the information and sends it to the State of Colorado who manages the program, makes all the decisions, and then notifies the county treasurers who has been approved or disapproved.
+The Routt County Treasurer's Office collects the information and sends it to the State of Colorado who manages the program, makes all the decisions, and then notifies the county treasurers who has been approved or disapproved.

 The interest rate is determined annually by the most recently issued U.S. 10-year Treasury note.
 The new interest rate is 1.081%, effective May 1, 2021 through April 30, 2022.

 - Applicant must be a senior who is 65 years old on or before January 1 of this year OR a person called into military (activated guard or reserve) service pursuant to CRS 39-3.5-101 (1.8) on January 1 of the year in which you file a claim.

 - You must own and occupy the property as your primary residence.

 - You cannot be earning income from the property (i.e., renting the property).

 - If your property is in a trust, you must be named the trustee and the beneficiary of the trust.
 Most trusts are not set up this way.